tweedegolf/storage-abstraction/README.md

 Internally the configuration URL will be converted to a configuration object so any rule that applies to a configuration object also applies to configuration URLs.

-The configuration must specify a type; the type is used to create the appropriate adapter.
+The configuration must at least specify a type; the type is used to create the appropriate adapter.
 The value of the type is one of the enum members of `StorageType`:

 ```typescript
 enum StorageType {